insapp-io/insapp-go/README.md

 # insapp-go
-Backend part of the Insapp project written in Go-lang
+Backend part of the Insapp project written in Golang

 ## Dependencies